NaluKit/malio/README.md

 @NotBlank
 ```

-The annotation indicates that the String should be empty - if the value is not null.
+The annotation indicates that the String should not be empty - if the value is not null.

 This annotation can only be used on fields of type **String**.